vppillai/littlefs_tools/README.md

 Tools create, view and extract [littleFS](https://github.com/littlefs-project/littlefs) filesystem images.

 Though distributed as a python module, these tools are intended to be executed as a command-line tool.
-Invocation commands are provided below.
+Consequently, the code is written into a single python file without classes.
+The Invocation commands are provided below.

+*Attribution*: `littlefs_tools` are built on top of [littlefs-python](https://github.com/jrast/littlefs-python).
+To use littlefs functionality within your python code, please use `littlefs-python` directly.

 ## Installation